Supervisor/supervisor/docs/events.rst

 these event types.

 In the below list, we indicate that some event types have a "body" which is a a *token set*.
-A token set consists of a set of charaters with space-separated tokens.
+A token set consists of a set of characters with space-separated tokens.
 Each token represents a key-value pair.
 The key and value are separated by a colon.
 For example: